 You can use a Kichen Aid mixer or something similar to "knead" the bread, but I prefer using a bread machine.
 My mom bought one a few years back that was recommended by the American Celiac Society.
 The key with using a bread machine is making sure that it is programmable because you don't need the rise 2 and there needs to be a crust control since gluten free bread behaves differently than wheat bread.

 My machine has me put in the liquids and then the dry ingredients.
 Then I closed the machine, set the timer, and let the machine do the work.
 During the kneading phase, I had to add water so that the dough had the consistency of cake batter.
 Otherwise, the machine took care of the rising and baking, and all I had to do was take the bread out when it was finished.
+I thought the bread came out very well for my first time.
+I let it cool on a rack before giving it a taste.

 The bread tasted really good.
 Bean flour is definitely an acquired taste, but once you get used to the taste, it tastes amazing.
 It was even better than the gluten- free bread I had when my mom and I went on a cruise for my senior Spring Break.